romanrev/creds3/README.md

 In either case, once you've installed the dependencies, you can do `pip install creds3` as usual.

-See https://cryptography.io/en/latest/installation/ for more information.
+See [this](https://cryptography.io/en/latest/installation/) for more information

 ## What is this?

 Software systems often need access to some shared credential.
 For example, your web application needs access to a database password, or an API key for some third party service.